 The difference between a property's purchase price and the amount financed.

 An intrusion onto an adjoining property.
-A neighbor's fence, storage shed, or overhanging roof line that partially (or even fully) intrude onto your property are examples of encroachments.
+A neighbour's fence, storage shed, or overhanging roofline that partially (or even fully) intrude onto your property are examples of encroachments.

 A legal claim registered against a property.
 The claim does not necessarily prevent the property from being transferred but may affect the property's value.
 Examples of encumbrances are liens, judgments, rights of way, easements, leases and restrictive covenants.
 Mortgages are also considered to be encumbrances.

 A borrower's equity in a property, if the value of the property, when sold, is more than the value of all mortgage debts or encumbrances.
 The amount of the equity is the difference between the value of the property and the value of the debts.
 If the value of the debts is more than the value of the property, then it is said that the owner has no equity in the property.

 Equity Line of Credit

 A line of credit granted by lenders and secured by the equity in a home.
 Homeowners may borrow up to the maximum allowed, which is usually 75% of the homes market value, less any outstanding loans.
 In many instances, the monthly repayment is scheduled for interest only, with the entire principal balance due at the end of the stated term.

 The percentage ratio between your equity in the property and the total of cash flow plus mortgage principal reduction.